Will the capo’s bend match the radius of your fretboard?

 • The resilience of the Shubb Capo’s rubber material is sufficient to adapt it to a wide range of radii or even compound radii — so much so that at least one professional I know, John McEuen, uses only one capo onstage (a Shubb S1 guitar capo) on all of his many instruments, some with radius and some with flat fretboards.
 And he is a very discerning musician.

-And if we really want to look very closely, the capo’s real assignment is not resting against the fretboard, it is resting against the tops of the strings.
+• When the capo is engaged it is not resting against the fretboard, it is resting against the tops of the strings.
 And the difference in gauge from first to sixth makes that shape slightly different from the fretboard’s radius.

 BOTTOM LINE: don’t worry about it.
 If the fretboard radius is anywhere from 8.5 ” to 20″ the model 1 (or 3) capo will work perfectly.
 That may sound like a big difference, but over the 2″ span of a guitar fretboard it is virtually imperceptible.